Your Price: Only $59.00 Savings: $10.95 (15.65%)

 You'll enjoy using this unit and to get from one place to another quickly, easily, and in a variety of languages.
 Input your destination and you'll be on the way.
 All your traveled routes can be viewed directly in the saved section.
 The Ectaco GPS records its own position, time, date, speed, heading, and altitude so you never lose your way.

 These cards are simple and things seldom go wrong.
 But as you know, s*** happens.
 You might think we don't offer support if something goes wrong, because:

 It's a low-priced item, and

 Support?
 Ha!
 That's a laugh.
 Why do companies even bother to pretend?

 But we are a little different here at Mindconnection (OK, a lot different).
 We don't make you fill out a form that goes to nowhere, and we don't send you e-mails you can't reply to.
-We'll help you troubleshoot, in real time if necessary, why your SD card isn't loading.
-Or if you have a question on how to make a backup copy because you're barely familiar with Windows, we'll explain how--on the phone, while you do it.
+Instead, we tend to quickly solve whatever problems customers are experiencing.

 Maybe if a few companies actually support the users of the products they sell, a new trend will emerge.